-To cut down on the work on your end, we rounded up our favorite sad romances to watch when we need to wallow, or need to feel better about our own love lives.
-Complete with passionate yet dysfunctional relationships and unexpected tragedy, we promise these sad romance films will make you feel all the feels.
+We rounded up our favorite sad romances to watch when we need to wallow, or need to feel better about our own love lives.
+Complete with passionate yet dysfunctional relationships and unexpected tragedy, we promise these films will make you feel all the feels.

 Here are our picks for the best sad romantic movies when you need a good cry.